 Tuna Caesar Salad

 Tuna caesar salad is such a satisfying and delicious meal that is so easy to make and perfect for lunch or dinner.
-This healthy caesar tuna salad is budget friendly and packed with protein (thanks to the canned tuna).
+This simple caesar tuna salad is budget friendly and packed with protein (thanks to the canned tuna).
 Made with croutons, caesar dressing (store-bought or homemade) and crisp, crunchy lettuce, this salad is such a fun twist on classic caesar salad.

 Large white bowl filled with caesar tuna salad with croutons on side.